 In late 2013 I took on the role of health and safety governor, and became a co-opted governor in 2015.

-Since the appointment of the Mrs Headleand in 2012 the staff and Governors at BSJS have worked so hard to change the ethos and aspirations of the school; BSJS is a school where every child matters and all staff and governors are dedicated to make and continue to make this a ‘go to’ school.
+The SLT and Governors at BSJS have worked so hard to change the ethos and aspirations of the school; BSJS is a school where every child matters and all staff and governors are dedicated to make and continue to make this a ‘go to’ school.

 Mr J Moore